 OverviewThe Rabbit Ears Range is one of the lesser known ranges in north central Colorado and is not as well known as the other nearby ranges such as the Park Range, Medicine Bow Range, Never Summer Range, Rocky Mountain National Park, the Indian Peaks and the Gore Range.
-Part of the reason why the Rabbit Ears Range is lesser known than many of the other ranges in the area is because overall it isn’t as high or quite as spectacular as those other ranges, however it is unusual for the area that at least two of its mountains (Rabbit Ears Peak and Chimney Rock) require technical skills and gear via their easiest routes.
+Part of the reason why the Rabbit Ears Range is lesser known than many of the other ranges in the area is because overall it isn’t as high or quite as spectacular as those other ranges, however it is unusual for the area in that at least two of its mountains (Rabbit Ears Peak and Chimney Rock) require technical skills and gear via their easiest routes.

 The Rabbit Ears Range divides the extensive valleys of North and Middle Park and extends from Rabbit Ears Peak on the west to Radial Mountain on the east.
 The range forms an east west bridge between the north to south tending Park Range on the west and the north to south Never Summer Range on the east.
 Since the range blends in to the Park Range on the west, there seems to be some confusion about which peaks belong to which range, but the Rabbit Ears Peak themselves belong to the Rabbit Ears Range in most sources I’ve seen (including the prime source on this region; Joseph Kramarsic’s book The Continental Divide Mountains of Colorado’s Rabbit Ears Range).